 What the mind can do is beyond our wildest imagination.
 The physical brain is a powerful receiver.
 It is bombarded by inspirations that come from the First Cause since the beginning of time.
 It was said that cosmic rays contain all the information we need to decipher from the Creator.
 Hence, it's good to be exposed to the outdoor for us to be inspired.

 I may not be able to prove this scientifically, but normally after I had one of those long runs, I became very motivated to write.
 Ideas seem to flow effortlessly.
 It may just be an unfounded theory but I certainly benefited from being active throughout my life.
 The longer the run, the better I am in my writings.
 Inspiration is abound when I expose myself to the outdoors.

 I also feed my mind with quality input.
 In the study of computer programming, we were taught that a program is Garbage In Garbage Out (GIGO).
 So I turned that around and changed the term into Good In Good Out.
 As much as possible, I will ensure I get quality information.
-Albeit Facebook, WhatsApp, news, tv programs or songs, I will sieve the garbage from the jewels.
+Albeit Facebook, WhatsApp, news, tv programs or songs, I will sieve the garbage from the gems.
 Who I mingle around, I also filter.
 In gatherings where I meet a myriad of unknown personalities, I rather remain quiet than talk nonsense.

 Most importantly I make a point to capture my thoughts in the Evernote.
 That way, I can analyze my thoughts as part of my personal reflections.
 This blog had helped me a lot in achieving that purpose too.
 That is why I tagged songs to the postings.
 It is a part of the accelerated learning and in stimulating my multiple intelligence.
 As stated in an advertisement by the United Negro College Fund I saw a long time ago - a mind is a terrible thing to waste.

 So whatever you want to achieve, it's all in the mind.
 Whether it's about quitting smoking, running a marathon or merely being motivated to wake up in the morning, it's all about mind over matter.